newrelic/video-videojs-js/README.md

 ```

 ### VideoJS Plugin Ecosystem
-You can use built-in Videojs plugin system.
+You can use the built-in Videojs plugin system.

 ```javascript
 // var player = videojs('my-player')